Former NC State star apologizes for past Twitter language

-Each of them had racist and/or homophobic posts from their social media past drug into the light.
+Each of them had racist and/or homophobic posts from their social media past dragged into the light.

-Turner went on to talk about the enjoyment he got from recently participating in the Major League Baseball's anti-bullying initiatives and the lessons he's learned.
+Turner went on to talk about the enjoyment he got from recently participating in the Major League Baseball's anti-bullying initiatives and the lessons he has learned.

 He shared his thoughts on the necessity to keep growing as a person, and not just a player.

-Turner's Washington Nationals teammate went in depth on Twitter with his thoughts about the recent spate of social media ugliness that's come to light in his league.
+Turner's Washington Nationals teammate went in depth on Twitter with his thoughts about the recent spate of social media ugliness that has come to light in his league.

 It’s been a tough couple of weeks for baseball on twitter.
 It sucks to see racist and homophobic language coming from inside our league - a league I’m so proud to be a part of that I’ve worked really hard to make a more accepting and inclusive place for all our fans to enjoy.— Sean Doolittle (@whatwouldDOOdo) July 30, 2018